lookfirst/WePay-Java-SDK/README.md

 A: Maven is a steaming pile of dog shit.
 This API should never be included in any public repo.
 I won't ever support Maven here.

 Q: Is this an official API from WePay?

+A: I don't have any connection with WePay other than I'm just a happy user of their product.
+They've been really responsive to me and I just wanted to give back a bit.

-What happens if I use this API and I loose all my money?
+Q: What happens if I use this API and I loose all my money?

-A: No. Tough.
+A: Go cry somewhere else.

 Q: Why isn't the whole API here?